Game

 a government official whose job it is to ensure that systems are operating properly and following rules

-I turned down the regulator for the heating system.
+I turned down the

 relatively